In Short

 What Is Retirement Planning?

 Retirement planning is the process of setting income goals for your retirement years and identifying the strategies needed to achieve them.
-It involves determining when you want to retire, how much income you will need, and where that income will come from.
+It involves deciding when you want to retire, how much income you will need, and where that income will come from.

 For Canadians, retirement income typically comes from a combination of government programs, employer pensions, registered savings accounts, and personal investments.
 A licensed financial advisor can help you understand how these sources work together for your specific situation.